Meet the Doddle Product Team!

 What did you find out from testing the app?

 Laura: I was lucky enough to attend a user testing session at Princes Risborough School and it was the first time I'd ever seen students interact with Doddle.
 We really wanted their feedback to be reflected in everything we did so we spoke to them right near the beginning of the process and showed them some of our original designs.
 I was actually quite nervous because I'd only ever had colleagues feedback to me on my designs before, but these were students who were competent with Doddle and knew their way around and their feedback was very positive.

 John: When we trialled the app with students, they just instinctively understood it.
 With the app, students will receive a daily notification, making it so much easier for them to keep on top of their homework.

 Paul: Our approach to start with was just to see how the students interacted with our designs.
-We wanted to see where they struggled, where something wasn’t so obvious, and to ask them questions as they go along.
-A lot of the feedback we got from watching the students because they can do everything so easily.
+We wanted to see where they struggled, where something wasn’t so obvious, and to ask them questions as they went along.
+A lot of the feedback we got was from watching the students because they can do everything so easily.
 Some of them use Show My Homework, but they really liked the separation into subjects in Doddle and the fact that their homework is ordered for them into ‘due now’, ‘due later’ and ‘overdue’ sections.
 We get a lot of positive feedback just by watching them click.
 Sometimes they’re tapping so fast that they actually get to the right bit before you’ve even had time to tell them where to go!